glf30/5a-Event-API-Project/README.md

 - Design MongoDB models for key entities
 - Build a RESTful API using Node.js, Express, and Mongoose
-- Implement filtering and sorting on event listings
+- Implement filtering on event listings
 - Handle relationships between collections using Mongoose references
 - Develop clean and modular code with proper error handling